 We are committed to providing a safe and secure environment in which children can grow and develop.
 We have a high level of security including locks and double handles on main external doors, and a secure adjoining outside play area.
 We carry out daily security checks and regular Risk Assessments (see Safety Statement).
-Risk Assessments are carried out prior to outings and every child is allocated to the care of a specific adult, with higher than normal ratios, as appropriate.
+Risk Assessments are carried out prior to outings and every child is allocated to the care of a specific adult, with higher-than-normal ratios, as appropriate.

 Every effort will be made to ensure the children's safety whilst they are at Pre-school.
-A register will be taken as the children arrive and the door will be locked from 9.15 a.m. and 12.15/12.45 p.m.
+A register will be taken as the children arrive and the door will be locked at the latest from 9.15 am morning session arrivals, 12.15pm lunch club arrivals, 12.45pm afternoon session arrivals.
 Parents/visitors entering or leaving the building are required to ensure that a member of staff is available to lock the door behind them.